David-Barrett-MS/SMTPOAuthSample/README.md

 Once the application is registered, the application can be run from a command prompt (or PowerShell console).
 The syntax is:

+Delegate flow:
 `SMTPOAuthSample TenantId ApplicationId <EmailFile>`

+App (client credential) flow:
+`SMTPOAuthSample TenantId ApplicationId SecretKey Mailbox <EmailFile>`

 `<EmailFile>` is optional, but if specified it will be sent as the DATA part of the SMTP conversation (it should be a standard MIME file in .eml format).
 This can be useful for replaying/testing messages.
 If this parameter is missing, a simple test message is created instead.

-If the parameters are valid, you will be prompted to log-in to the mailbox using the default system browser (SMTP only supports delegated access).
-Once done, the application will use the token to send an email to the user.
-The SMTP conversation will be shown in the console.
+If using delegate flow, you will be prompted to log-in via a browser.
+If successful, the mail is sent from the mailbox of the authenticated user.
+For client credential flow, the mailbox is specified in the parameters with the secret key, and no user input is required.

-A successful test looks like this:
+A successful test (delegate flow) looks like this:

 ![SMTPOAuthSample Successful Test Screenshot](https://github.com/David-Barrett-MS/SMTPOAuthSample/blob/master/SMTPOAuthSampleScreenshot.png?raw=true "SMTPOAuthSample Successful Test Screenshot")